 - Humane reduction and eradication programs for high-risk feral species.

-- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture and domestic environments.
+- Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture, sporting and domestic environments.

 - Minimise its use of factory farming

-Reducing (human) population growth will also help minimise animal habitat (including tree and bushland) destruction, urban and coastal sprawl, intensification of land use, factory farming demand, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.
+- Reduce (human) population growth pressures (also see Sustainable Population & Immigration (Australia) policy) in order to help minimise animal habitat (including tree and bushland) destruction, urban and coastal sprawl, intensification of land use, factory farming demand, diversion of fresh water resources away from natural habitats, and highway traffic loads which form significant wildlife barriers and threats.